DutchEnglish

 Homework exercises

-After this test, the homework exercises may be adjusted by your treating physician fysiotherapist.
+After this test, the homework exercises will be adjusted if necessary by your treating physiotherapist.

 4